otills/openvim/docs/parts.md

 * [Focus block for holding optics](http://mazurekopticalservices.co.uk/product/meiji-emt-series/)

 ### Custom parts
 OpenVIM requires some custom components and these are best created in partnership with a workshop.
 We also recommend having any alumnium parts hard anodised (find a local metal finisher) as otherwise alumnium will corrode over time.
+This should be relatively inexpensive (£50 - 100) and keeps the OpenVIM easy to clean and maintain.

 ---
 #### Aluminium base